Mwags24/Prada_Lab_Notebook/_posts/2019-2-22-DNA-Extractions.md

 placed box in -20° standup freezer

 ### Additional Notes
+This completed the full set of extractions (there is now an extraction of each eunicia sample)

 E29 was very clear after dissolving the coral fragment 50 microliters extra AE buffer was added to E29